sjstretton/screwed/02-ProgressAndProblems.md

 Thus both for environmental damage and for wealth, we use consumption as a relatively fixed tax base.

 # WHAT IMPROVEMENTS WOULD IMPLEMNTING OUR PRINCIPLES BRING?
 FOUR FORMS OF WEALTH
 So what improvements could such proposals make?
 We argue that they could enhance genuine wealth at the level of the individual, community, nation state and planet.
 There are four crucial benefits of a better taxation system to wider society.
 We call these the four realms of value: households, communities, nations and the world.

 The first skill based personal and social entrepreneurship.The second issue is state capitalism entrepreneurship.
 This involves both the state and capitalists.
 The third is municipal land value entrepreneurship, as has been seen in Singapore and Hong Kong.
 Finally we can suggest public good entrepreneurship: we suggest that the private sector be turned over to public good provision.
 The obvious example is green entrepreneurship, but we also suggest ways that companies can tackle other global issues such as the lack of good antibiotics.

+These forms of entrepreneurship imply a new growth model for everyone, one that is not based on increasing financialisation and debt issued on limited assets but rather the development of productive industries solving our collective problems.
+We deal with the potential benefits of our proposals in the next section.

+There's an overarching concept too, which we term policy entrepreneurship.
+That is, we should break out of the monopoly of thought imposed on us by neoclassical economics and neoliberal economic ideas.

 ## IMPROVEMENT 1: SECURE INCOMES, PRODUCTIVE JOBS AND ECONOMIC POWER (CHAPTERS 7 and 8)